Original Short Story: "Urella Manking’s Brain Stem"

 "It is difficult to free fools from the chains they revere."

 Today is the first day in five years that Urella Manking will walk out to get the mail and not be accosted by Hubert Wilburs from across the street.
-You see, Hubert died last night at the local hospital.
-He was 78 years old and had suffered from a rare blood disease for a decade or two.
+Hubert died last night at the local hospital.
+He was 78 years old and had suffered from a rare blood disease for a decade or so.

 Nanette Looks In